Contact: Alain G. Declert, Program Director

 The Round Top Festival Institute offers six weeks (no absence is permitted) of intensive training for young talented musicians (born before December 31, 1999) seeking a transition from conservatories and universities to a future professional career.
 Symphony orchestra, chamber orchestra, chamber music and solo repertoire are included in this concentrated 6-week program.

-The Round Top Festival Institute owns its campus (over 200 acres), its venues (a 1,000-seat air-conditioned concert hall and a 160-seat chapel), its practice rooms, its accommodations, its food services and other amenities (swimming pool, jogging trails…) The whole project has been specifically envisioned and realized by renowned concert pianist James Dick, Founder and Artistic Director, to provide the best environment to implement the program.
+The Round Top Festival Institute owns its campus (over 200 acres), its venues (a 1,000-seat concert hall and a 160-seat chapel), its practice rooms, its accommodations, its food services and other amenities (swimming pool, jogging trails…) The whole project has been specifically envisioned and realized by renowned concert pianist James Dick, Founder and Artistic Director, to provide the best environment to implement the program.

-The Round Top Festival Institute offers to accepted young artists a full scholarship (worth $5,500) for tuition through the James Dick Foundation for the Performing Arts.
-Additional fees.
+The Round Top Festival Institute offers to accepted young artists a full scholarship (worth $5,500) for tuition through The James Dick Foundation for the Performing Arts.

 The relatively small number of participants (about 95) whose admission is based on auditions and recommendations and the fact that participants and faculty share the same campus, create a collegial atmosphere through which a constant flow of stimulating exchanges enlightens everyone.

 Enrollment includes 28 violins, 10 violas, 10 cellos, 6 basses, 4 flutes, 4 oboes, 4 clarinets, 4 bassoons, 5 horns, 4 trumpets, 3 trombones, 1 tuba, 6 percussions, 2 harps and 4 pianists.

 The Round Top Festival Institute is committed to the principle of equal opportunity for all its applicants for admission.
 For that reason the Round Top Festival Institute does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, national origin or disability in access to its program.

 Symphony Orchestra Training

-All accepted participants are enrolled in the Texas Festival Orchestra and perform every week after daily rehearsals beginning on Monday and culminating on the Saturday evening performance.
+All accepted participants are enrolled in the Texas Festival Orchestra (TFO) and perform every week after daily rehearsals beginning on Monday and culminating on the Saturday evening performance.
 Rotation is effective according to abilities.
 Sectionals are conducted by faculty and/or guest conductor on Tuesdays, Wednesdays and Thursdays.
 Schedule of Orchestra Rehearsals: